Staff

 Esmeralda Luciano

-Esmeralda Luciano is a dancer, performer, and educator currently pursuing her MFA in Dance at Temple University.
-She holds a BA in Dance from Georgian Court University, where she trained in ballet, modern, floorwork, improvisation, and Kathak.
+Esmeralda Luciano is a dancer, performer, and educator.
+She holds a MFA in Dance at Temple University and a BA in Dance from Georgian Court University, where she trained in ballet, modern, floorwork, improvisation, and Kathak.
 Esmeralda has performed in works by Silvana Cardell, Meghan Mazerick, Marianela Boan, Gabriel Mata, and Bethany Formica.
 Her teaching blends strong technical foundations with expressive intention, and she is passionate about fostering creativity, individuality, and artistic voice in her students.

 Alex Macaco